harrykimpel/NR-MS-AppCenter-Diagnostics-Lambda/README.md

 This AWS Lambda function collects diagnostics information from Microsoft App Center platform and sends them via custom events to New Relic Insights.

+## index.js
+This file contains the AWS Lambda implementation.

+## dashboard.json
+This file contains the JSON representation of an Insights dashboard.
+Please refer to the New Relic Dashboard API (see https://rpm.newrelic.com/api/explore/dashboards/create) in order to create this dashboard in your account.

 ## Environment Variables

 * **msAppCenterOwnerName**: the owner name of the Microsoft App Center account